 The Related list includes products that may be interesting as suggestions in various optimization reports, but these have not (yet) been discovered on any of your client computers.
 For example, after installing the Adobe Creative Cloud product on various computers, the daily update from the Sassafras Product Recognition Service (PRS) will bring down the appropriate product definition and the Product will then appear in the Discovered list.
 But PRS will also bring down the "related" product, Adobe Photoshop, and this will be listed as "Related".
 An optimization report might notice usage patterns for Adobe Creative Suite and suggest that the related product, Adobe Photoshop, would satisfy the usage demand on many computers in place of the more expensive full suite.

 Product Folders can be created as a convenience in restricting the products window view or report results, but many obvious categorizations (such as platform) may be best left to Filters.
-Each Product can belong to a single folder but the same product can be found by several Filters, each defined independently to match various attributes, so filters are more general.
+Each Product can belong to a single folder but the same product can be found by several Filters, each defined independently to match various attributes, so filters are more dynamic.
 One useful filter is the Family filter which will show only Family Products.
 Another useful example would be making a filter that is (flag&8) which will show all Hidden Products on the Software List in KeyReporter.
 Note we have an Admin Script for Changing Map Visibility that may be useful pursuant to that topic.

 Tags are arbitrary strings that are assigned to products allowing a many to many relationship similar to filters.
 The Tags panel will initially be empty until you have added some tags, after which you can drag and drop Products into Tags.
 For more information, read the Tags documentation.